firebase/genkit/docs/evaluation.md

     b.
 Only the `input` field is required.
 Enter `"Who is man's best friend?"` in the input field, and click **Save**.
 You will see that this example has been added to your dataset.

     c.
-Repeat steps (a) and (b) a couple more times to add more datasets.
+Repeat steps (a) and (b) a couple more times to add more examples.
 In this guide, we add the following example inputs to the dataset:

     ```
     "Can I give milk to my cats?"